towersvault/shinpokered/README.md

 - Changes to the daycare
   - The daycare lets you select moves to forget (if any) upon retreiving your pokemon
   - Retrieving a daycare pokemon that could have evolved via level will trigger evolution and learn any missed-out moves
+  - The daycare will support two evolutions back-to-back
   - The daycare experience gain has been recalibrated
     - It no longer gives 1 exp per step
     - Instead, it falsifies the act of farming wild encounters against a pokemon with a base exp value of 56
     - The falsified encounter starts at level 5, and it increases 5 more levels per badge obtained
     - With 8 badges, using the daycare is essentially a faster way of farming level 45 basic pokemon
     - The downside of not gaining statEXP in the daycare still remains as a tradeoff
+  - Added a PC to the daycare

 - A regular New Game will default the battle style to SET
 - Yes/No prompt for flute use has been added to blocking snorlax